l15k4/reactive-websocket/readme.md

 Client is designed exactly as server except it has no concept of handlers, just I/O - Observable/Observer.
 It uses [scala.js][1] to compile to javascript.
 There is a potential for creating client jvm implementation, however I don't think I'm going to need it.

+USAGE:

+Please see WebSocketClientSuite and TestingServer for inspiration

   [1]: http://www.scala-js.org/
   [2]: https://github.com/TooTallNate/Java-WebSocket